dvsa/cvs-tsk-update-test-stations/README.md

 #### Toolings

-The code uses [eslint](https://eslint.org/docs/user-guide/getting-started), [typescript clean code standards](https://github.com/labs42io/clean-code-typescript) as well as sonarqube for static analysis.
+The code uses [eslint](https://eslint.org/docs/user-guide/getting-started), [typescript clean code standards](https://github.com/labs42io/clean-code-typescript) as well as [SonarQube for static analysis](https://docs.sonarqube.org/latest/).
-SonarQube is available locally, please follow the instructions below if you wish to run the service locally (brew is the preferred approach):
+SonarQube is available locally, please follow the instructions below if you wish to run the service locally (docker is the preferred approach):

+- _Docker_:
+  - Run `docker run -d -p 9000:9000 --name sonarqube sonarqube:latest`
+  - The SonarQube container won't start automatically with your PC.
+To start it run `docker start sonarqube`
+  - Login with admin/admin - http://localhost:9000 and create a Project with name and key found in `./sonar-project.properties`.
+There you'll also find instructions for creating and configuring an authentication token.
+  - Run the analysis with `npm run sonar-scanner`

 - _Brew_:

-  - Install sonarqube using brew
+  - Install SonarQube using brew
   - Change `sonar.host.url` to point to localhost, by default, sonar runs on `http://localhost:9000`
   - run the sonar server `sonar start`, then perform your analysis `npm run sonar-scanner`